rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 ### Transpile

 Producing code with equivalent behavior in older JS environments, for code written in newer version JS **syntax**.

+### ES6 Modules

+ES6 has syntax support for Modules.

+- Modules must be defined in separate files.
+- `export member` exports a member from a file
+- `import member from "file"` imports a specific member from "file.js"
+- `module myMod from "file"` imports the entire module from file
+- Modules API are static: Compiler will check that all references to modules and module members exists at compile time, if not it will throw an error.
+- Contents in module files are treated as if they are enclosed in a scoped closure.

 ## Execution